shihaocao/scao-quartz-website/content/story/the-letter.md

 ---
-title: "The Letter"
+title: "Letters"
 date: 2025-02-28
 tags: [film, plot, draft]
 ---
 Something I thought I'd like to film.

 ## Core
-Not exactly unrequited love, but being unable to put hat you want to put down on words.
+Not exactly unrequited love, but being unable to put down the thought you want to put down.

 Target Emotions:
 - Regret